-Our first stop was Mandawa, a lesser-known town in the north of Rajasthan in the Shekhawati region.
+Our first stop on our Rajasthan itinerary for 14 days was Mandawa, a lesser-known town in the north of Rajasthan in the Shekhawati region.
 It probably wouldn’t feature on a typical Rajasthan tourist map, but we came here to explore traditional ‘havelis’.

 What to See in Mandawa, Rajasthan